AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 primitive Christianity --- to believe, to love and to suffer --- has never been better illustrated.
-These \'sermons in stones\' are addressed to the heart and not to the head --- to the feelings rather than to the taste. \* \* \* In all the pictures and scriptures of our Lord\'s history no reference is ever found to his sufferings or death.
+These \'sermons in stones\' are addressed to the heart and not to the head --- to the feelings rather than to the taste....
+In all the pictures and scriptures of our Lord\'s history no reference is ever found to his sufferings or death.
 No gloomy subjects occur in the cycle of Christian art.\"[^89]

 **Chrysostom** says: \"For this cause, too, the place itself is called a cemetery; that you may know that the dead laid there are not dead, but